Winipedia/pyrig-runtime/docs/index.md

 ## Overview

-`pyrig-runtime` is the runtime layer that projects built with [pyrig](https://github.com/Winipedia/pyrig) depend on.
-It bundles the capabilities those projects rely on while they run.
+Put simply, pyrig-runtime is a plugin system based on classes that declare functionality through code, and via subclassing these classes any state and functionality can be changed, removed or extended by overriding the methods of parent classes.
+For pyrig-runtime itself this applies to the CLI class it provides.

-It is a standalone library — its only dependency is [Typer](https://typer.tiangolo.com), and nothing here requires pyrig itself to be installed. pyrig is the build- and development-time toolkit; pyrig-runtime is the piece that ships with the projects pyrig creates.
+`pyrig-runtime` was originally built for [pyrig](https://github.com/Winipedia/pyrig) which uses it for its file generation and tool wrapping classes and its CLI. pyrig-runtime is a standalone library — its only dependency is Typer, and nothing here requires pyrig itself to be installed. pyrig is a development dependency and dev toolkit; pyrig-runtime is a plugin system and automatic CLI enabler.

 ## Installation